 Thomas Waller

-Thomas Waller is a postdoctoral researcher working on a book about the Brazilian avant-garde.
-His writing has appeared in e-flux, Parapraxis, The Brooklyn Rail, Critical Inquiry, and Marx & Philosophy Review of Books, as well as in academic journals like Textual Practice, Qui Parle, Paragraph, and Rethinking Marxism.
+Thomas Waller is a writer based in London.
+His writing has appeared in Parapraxis, e-flux Notes, Brooklyn Rail, and Los Angeles Review of Books, as well as in academic journals like Textual Practice, Qui Parle, Paragraph, and Rethinking Marxism.
+He is the author of Genres of Transition (2024), the editor of Roberto Schwarz and World Literature (2024), and the co-editor of Understanding Lacan, Understanding Modernism (2025).

 The field of architectural history has remained largely uninterested in the construction site as an object of analysis.
 The recently translated writings of Brazilian architect Sérgio Ferro enjoin us to view architecture “from below,” demystifying the commodity fetishism of architecture by mounting an immanent critique of capitalist design.